 Applying creams, oils, serums as a first move can sometimes exacerbate a condition because the root cause is not treated.
 Excess keratin should be removed gently with a cleanser that nourishes and moisturizes at the same time.

-It should without saying that prevention of KP must also come from proper hydration of the skin, starting with one’s diet and water consumption.
+It should without saying that prevention of KP chicken skin must also come from proper hydration of the skin, starting with one’s diet and water consumption.
 Our skin can be a mirror of what we consume.
 Research has documented changes in skin anatomy due to excessive sugar and caffeine.
 Nicotine manifests in dryness and fine-line skin wrinkles, particularly in the delicate skin of the face.